dwyl/process-handbook/README.md

 Estimating and tracking time is the ***single*** most important factor to manage in a software project, it's how we show the Product Owner / client that we are providing value-for-money and helps us to plan future sprints with *any* degree of accuracy.
 This is where other teams fall down.

 - **If the issue is still open:** discuss why it is still open, how long it's been taking to complete and what still needs to be done (and how long that will take).
 If the issue is still relevant and in need of imminent completion remove it from the current sprint milestone and label it for the next sprint milestone.
 When you move the issue make sure you leave a comment within it which explains the current progress on the issue and why it's being moved to the next sprint.
 If the issue is now no longer a priority or something is blocking it and will be for a considerable period consider placing it in the backlog milestone.

+In both instances ensure you mention what was learnt along the way.

 #### Step 3